awsdocs/aws-systems-manager-user-guide/doc_source/about-patch-compliance-states.md

 + [describe\-instance\-patch\-states\-for\-patch\-group](https://docs.aws.amazon.com/cli/latest/reference/ssm/describe-instance-patch-states-for-patch-group.html)
 + [describe\-patch\-group\-state](https://docs.aws.amazon.com/cli/latest/reference/ssm/describe-patch-group-state.html)

-## Patch compliance values for Ubuntu Server<a name="patch-compliance-values-ubuntu"></a>
+## Patch compliance values for Debian and Ubuntu Server<a name="patch-compliance-values-ubuntu"></a>

-For Ubuntu Server, the rules for package classification into the different compliance states are as follows:
+For Debian and Ubuntu Server, the rules for package classification into the different compliance states are as follows:
 + **Installed**: Packages that are filtered through the patch baseline, with the candidate version appearing in `trusty-security` \(Ubuntu Server 14\) or `xenial-security` \(Ubuntu Server 16\), and are not upgradable\.
 + **Missing**: Packages that are filtered through the baseline, with the candidate version appearing in `trusty-security` \(Ubuntu Server 14\) or `xenial-security` \(Ubuntu Server 16\), and are upgradable\.
 + **Installed Other**: Packages that are not filtered through the baseline, with the candidate version appearing in `trusty-security` \(Ubuntu Server 14\) or `xenial-security` \(Ubuntu Server 16\), and are not upgradable\.
 The compliance level for these packages is set to `UNSPECIFIED`\.